salmiah-ls/Australia-Greenhouse-Gasses-Analysis/README.md

 Here are the predicted CO2 values with 95% confidence interval for the next 10 years (2021 to 2030):<br />
 ![CO2 predicted values and CI values](images/co2_prediction_ci_95.png)

 Since we want the maximum limit of CO2, sum the prediction values and the confidence values for each year.
-Below is the final table:
+Here is the final table (values in thousands tonnes):<br />
 ![CO2 maximum values for each year](images/co2_prediction_max_values.png)